 Sellers realize more recurring revenue with a modern CPQ by allowing for pricing experimentation, increasing user-friendliness, and enabling reps to spend more time engaging in revenue-generating activities.

-Price Optimization: Modern CPQ allows reps to engage in live pricing experimentation.
-This helps sellers find a better product-pricing fit and helps buyers feel more agency during the quoting process as they can see their rates in real time as opposed to waiting several hours for a proposal to be sent to them.
-Pricing experimentation also helps businesses realize more revenue, research from Price Intelligently shows that even a 1% pricing optimization can create up to 11.1% more profit.
+Modern CPQ allows reps to engage in live pricing experimentation.
+This helps sellers find a better product-pricing fit and helps buyers feel more agency during the quoting process as they can see their rates in real time instead of waiting several hours for a proposal to be sent to them.
+Pricing experimentation also helps businesses realize more revenue.
+Research from Price Intelligently shows that even a 1% pricing optimization can create up to 11.1% more profit.

-User-Friendliness: Deals become so easy to create that your Sales reps are doing it live on call with prospects.
+Deals become so easy to create that your Sales reps live on a call with prospects.
 Not only does it help the seller, but it also helps the customer.
 The ease of configuration enables multi-channel purchasing for customers.
-According to research from Forrester, 59% of B2B buyers prefer to not talk to a Sales rep and 74% of buyers find buying from a website more convenient.
+According to research from Forrester, 59% of B2B buyers prefer not to talk to a Sales rep, and 74% of buyers find buying from a website more convenient.
 A powerful yet flexible CPQ can enable online purchases of your complex solution.

 How Modern CPQ does it

-Modern CPQ utilizes a one-time configuration of deal templates that are pre-approved by Finance and Legal which means Sales reps can auto-generate deals live on call with their prospects, substantially reducing time-to-value for the customer.
+Modern CPQ utilizes a one-time configuration of deal templates that are pre-approved by Finance and Legal.
+Sales reps can auto-generate deals live on a call with their prospects, substantially reducing time-to-value for the customer.
 Since modern buying is about building relationships, allowing the customer to collaborate with reps about pricing means increasing trust and transparency during the buying process.